-The 2022 award will be publicly presented at the Green Chemistry & Engineering Conference.
-The recipient will be invited to share their technology in an oral presentation at this event.
-The recipient’s transportation, lodging and registration fees for the conference are reimbursable up to $2,500 USD* (following ACS guidelines).
+The 2022 award will be presented at the Green Chemistry & Engineering Conference.
+The recipients will be invited to share his or her technology in an oral presentation at this event.
+The recipient’s transportation, lodging and registration fees for the conference are reimbursable up to $2,500 USD * (following ACS guidelines).

 * If the award is won by a team, the team will select one person to be reimbursed for travel to the conference to present the winning technology.